-The place, which everyone talks about when travelling to Istanbul or at least in Turkey is Bursa.
-Whilst we were in Istanbul for 7 nights, one of the days we spent was travelling to Bursa to experience the lifestyle, food, attractions and 4 KM journey cable car ride.
+The place which everyone talks about when travelling to Istanbul or at least in Turkey is Bursa.
+Whilst we were in Istanbul for 7 nights, one of the days we spent travelling to Bursa to experience the lifestyle, food, attractions and a 4 KM journey cable car ride.

-We left bright and early roughly 8 am in a minibus filled with 11 people, including the tour guide and driver.
-As Bursa is across the beautiful city of Istanbul, we drove into a ferry to get across, which took us roughly 3 and half hours to reach there.
+We left our hotel bright and early at roughly 8 am in a minibus filled with 11 people, including the tour guide and driver.
+As Bursa is across the beautiful city of Istanbul.
+We drove into a ferry to get across, which took us roughly 3 and a half hours to reach there.

 Everyone that arrived at the store got given free tasters on all various olives, before buying any other of them.
 I’m not a huge fan of olives but I did try out a few, which was not exactly what I imagined.

-From thereon, we visited a little farm, where you’ve gifted a plate full of fresh fruits.
+From there, we visited a little farm, where you’ve gifted a plate full of fresh fruits.
 Having explored around and tasted fresh fruits from their trees.
 My parents and family well and truly loved the farm as it brought back memories from their homeland.
-We also had time for a bit of fun on the swings, hanging off the tree.
-This visit I must say was truly a memorable part of our trip as we had such a laugh among us.
+We also had time for a bit of fun on the swings, hanging from the tree.
+This visit, I must say, was truly a memorable part of our trip as we had such a laugh among ourselves.

 Along the way towards our final destinations to the cable car, we stopped at the homes of the bees, where we saw lots of beehives gathered together.
-There had a small stall, where there sold the freshly produced honey.
+There was a small stall, where the freshly produced honey.
 After negotiating with the sellers, we must have bought like 3-4 honey jars from the family.

-Finally, our destination was the well-known cable cars in Bursa called Bursa Teleferik.
-The mountain cable cars which goes through three stations from Teferruc Central to Kurbaga Kaya.
-Arriving at each station you get to explore and see small café/hotels on top of the mountains but before all of that we bought some pick and mix for our journey :).
+Finally, our destination was the well-known cable car in Bursa called Bursa Teleferik.
+The mountain cable cars that go through three stations from Teferruc Central to Kurbaga Kaya.
+Arriving at each station, you get to explore and see small café/hotels on top of the mountains, but before all of that, we bought some pick and mix for our journey.

 Every stop has its own little area to explore lots, whether you want to go on a quad bike to the safari or take photos of the animals or shop around.
-There are lots to do, but depending on the time you arrive which we had very limited time as it shuts at 8 pm.
+There is lots to do, but depending on the time you arrive, we have very limited time as it shuts at 8 pm.

-If you’re scared of heights, then I would recommend you not looking down, but one thing to mention when you’re on these cable cars and it’s travelling across.
-That it tends to get very windy and your ears start to become blocked like on the planes.
-Also during the winter time if you visit this place you get to experience and see the snowfall from the above, which I can only imagine being truly stunning.
+If you’re scared of heights, then I would recommend you not look down, but one thing to mention when you’re in these cable cars and they’re travelling across.
+That it tends to get very windy and your ears start to become blocked like on planes.
+Also during the wintertime, if you visit this place you get to experience and see the snowfall from the above, which I can only imagine being truly stunning.

-Now that was my experience of Bursa, but before we all headed back to our hotel in Istanbul, we all visited another stunning grand mosque in Bursa called ‘Emir Sultan Mosque‘ to pray our salah.
+Now that was my experience with Bursa in Turkey.
+However, before we all headed back to our hotel in Istanbul, we all visited another stunning grand mosque in Bursa called ‘Emir Sultan Mosque‘ to pray for our daily salah.

-Thanks for reading my travel experience in Bursa in Turkey.
-I truly hope you all enjoyed these pictures and YouTube clip.
+Thanks for reading my travel experience in Bursa, Turkey.
+I truly hope you all enjoyed these pictures and YouTube videos.
 I have one last piece to upload from Turkey and that truly was one of my favourite experiences, which was the Vialand Theme Park.

-Leave your comments and thoughts below, what you think of Bursa and the cable cars.
+Leave your comments and thoughts below on what you think of Bursa and the cable cars.
 Have you experienced any of these cable cars around the world?